rancher-sandbox/rancher-desktop/docs/networking/windows/rancher-desktop-networking.md

 The reason for its creation was that the `AF_VSOCK` connection could not be established between the host and a process residing inside the network namespace within the VM, as such capability is not currently supported by `AF_VSOCK`.
 As a result, the network setup was created.
 Its main responsibility is to respond to the handshake request from the `host-switch.exe`.
 Once the handshake process is successful with the `host-switch`, the `network-setup` process creates a new network namespace and attempts to start its subprocess, `vm-switch`, in the newly created network namespace.
 It also hands over the `AF_VSOCK` connection to the `vm-switch` as a file descriptor in the new namespace.

 Additionally, it calls unshare with provided arguments through [---unshare-args](https://github.com/rancher-sandbox/rancher-desktop/blob/6abacdc804d6414f17439a97f22e0c9c87f6249d/cmd/network/setup_linux.go#L272).
-The process also establishes a Virtual Ethernet pair consisting of two endpoints: `veth-rd0` and `veth-rd1`. `veth-rd0` resides within the default namespace and is configured to listen on the IP address `192.168.1.1`.
-Conversely, `veth-rd1` is located within a network namespace and is assigned the IP address `192.168.1.2`.
+The process also establishes a Virtual Ethernet pair consisting of two endpoints: `veth-rd-ns` and `veth-rd-wsl`. `veth-rd-wsl` resides within the default namespace and is configured to listen on the IP address `192.168.143.2`.
+Conversely, `veth-rd-ns` is located within a network namespace and is assigned the IP address `192.168.143.1`.
 The virtual Ethernet pair allows accessibility from the default network into the network namespace, which is particularly useful when WSL integration is enabled.

 ## Supported Flags: